sdevalapurkar/typescript-time/README.md

 2. When defining the state variables, try using <i>type assertion</i> (Ex: <string>) to make sure that the pieces of state within the application are set up to be of the appropriate type.

 3. Within components that accept `props`, use <i>type annotation</i> on props and define either a type or an interface that defines the props being passed in to the component.
-This can be considered to be very similar to propTypes in a jsx component.

-#### Note
-While doing this, make sure to identify props that are not mandatory to be passed into the component, and set these up as optional.
+This can be considered to be very similar to propTypes in a jsx component. <b>Note:</b> While doing this, make sure to identify props that are not mandatory to be passed into the component, and set these up as optional.

 4. In `Map.tsx` we have a piece of state called `geometry` which we are initializing to `null`.
 Use `union types` to ensure that typescript does not just consider this state to be of a null type through implicit types.
 Define the type for this state variable so that we can handle this case gracefully.